 Writing in all Upper Case Letters

 Sometimes in order to communicate importance, text or headings may be written in all upper case letters.
 Writing in all upper case letters should be avoided as it very hard to read, especially if it is a long sentence.
 It also makes it difficult to quickly scan the page as words in all upper case take more time to understand.
-Writing in all upper case letters is also preserved as though we are shouting to our users.
-In addition, screen readers will read upper case text in a louder, more high pitched tone.
+Writing in all upper case letters is also perceived as though we are shouting to our users.
+In addition, screen readers will read upper case text in a louder, higher pitched tone.
 This can be distracting or disorienting to screen reader users.
 To communicate importance it is best to use headings and/or bold text.

 Avoid using Directional Language

 Directional language is when you describe an action for the user to preform that relies on visual cues from the layout or design of the page.
 Directional Language will isolate those that are visually impaired or blind and content will not be accessible.

 - Directional Language: “Select from the options in the right sidebar.”

 - A Better Way: “Select from the following options" (then list the options below)

 Avoid Underlining Text

 By default, browsers will underline hyperlinks.
 If underline is used for text to show importance, users may get frustrated and/or confused when they try to click on works that are underlined, thinking they are links.
 To highlight text or call out importance, use bold or Heading styles and preserve underline for hyperlinks.

 Additional Points to Keep in Mind When Writing

 Think about the questions below when writing content for the web.